1

 Duties and Responsibilities

-• Assist with data collection, documentation, and outcome tracking.
+• Assist with documentation, data collection, and outcome tracking.

-• Provide direct support coverage on the floor as required.
+• Provide direct support coverage as needed.

 Requirements: